Mary Marauders: Marauders history

+Conference

 The University of Mary is a member of NCAA Division II and the Northern Sun Intercollegiate Conference and offers nine varsity sports for women and eight for men.

-The "Marauders" as Mascot
+Mascot

 The mascot or nickname "Marauders" was chosen by a selection process of the student body in the early 1970s.
-Dr. Timothy George, prominent theologian and founding Dean of Beeson Divinity School, offered commentary on the choice of this mascot for a Christian, Catholic school in an essay published in First Things in 2014, "Mary on the Prairie."
+Timothy George, prominent theologian and founding Dean of Beeson Divinity School, offered commentary on the choice of this mascot for a Catholic school in an essay published in First Things in 2014, Mary on the Prairie.
 In 2017 the University unveiled in its campus restaurant a life-sized statue of a Marauder as a barbary corsair absorbed in conversation with Saint John of Matha.
 In 2018 the mascot was dubbed "Maximus," a nod to Maximus the Confessor.